-We currently combine the positions of Chairperson and Chief Executive Officer into one position.
-We believe that this structure is appropriate at this time and that this combined model has certain advantages over other leadership structures.
+We currently combine the positions of Chairman and Chief Executive Officer into one position.
+We believe that this structure is appropriate at this time and is a leadership model that has served our stockholders well since our inception.
+We believe that this combined model has certain advantages over other leadership structures.
 This combined role allows Mr. Cutaia to drive execution of our strategic plans and facilitates effective communication between management and our Board to bring key issues to its attention, and to see that our Board's guidance and decisions are implemented effectively by management.

-Further, our Board has designated Mr. Geiskopf as its Lead Independent Director.
-Our Board believes that his strong leadership and qualifications, including his prior experience as a chief executive officer and chief financial officer and his tenure on our Board, among other factors, contribute to his ability to fulfill the role of Lead Independent Director effectively.
+Further, our Board has designated Mr. Geiskopf as its Lead Director.
+Our Board believes that Mr. Geiskopf's strong leadership and qualifications, including his prior experience as a chief executive officer and chief financial officer and his tenure on our Board, among other factors, contribute to his ability to fulfill the role of Lead Director effectively.

-Role of our Board in Risk Oversight
+Role of the Board in Risk Oversight

 Our Board is responsible for the oversight of our operational risk management process.
-Our Board has delegated authority for addressing certain risks, and assessing the steps management has taken to monitor, control, and report such risks to the Audit Committee.
+Our Board has delegated authority for addressing certain risks, and accessing the steps management has taken to monitor, control, and report such risks to our Audit Committee.
 Such risks include risks relating to execution of our growth strategy, the effects of the economy and general financial condition and outlook, our ability to expand our client base, communication with investors, certain actions of our competitors, the protection of our intellectual property, sufficiency of our capital, security of information systems and data, integration of new information systems, credit risk, product liability, and costs of reliance on external advisors.
-The Audit Committee then reports such risks as appropriate to our Board, which then initiates discussions with appropriate members of our senior management if, after discussion of such risks, our Board determines that such risks raise questions or concerns about the status of operational risks then facing us.
+Our Audit Committee then reports such risks as appropriate to our Board, which then initiates discussions with appropriate members of our senior management if, after discussion of such risks, our Board determines that such risks raise questions or concerns about the status of operational risks then facing us.

-Our Board relies on the Compensation Committee to address significant risk exposures that we may face with respect to compensation, including risks relating to retention of key employees, protection of partner relationships, management succession, and benefit costs, and, when appropriate, reports these risks to the full Board.
+Our Board relies on our Compensation Committee to address significant risk exposures that we may face with respect to compensation, including risks relating to retention of key employees, protection of partner relationships, management succession, and benefit costs, and, when appropriate, reports these risks to the full Board.

-Change of Control Arrangements
+Change-of-Control Arrangements

-We do not know of any arrangements, which may, at a subsequent date, result in a change of control of the Company.
+We do not know of any arrangements, which may, at a subsequent date, result in a change-of-control.